The 31 Greatest Pianists of all time

 He was a child prodigy who shocked the world when he performed two Chopin Concertos for Piano and Orchestra at the age of 13.

-Kisin is considered one of the best pianists in the world; he is characterized by a virtuous playing style and an individual capability to master intricate technical traps with simplicity.
+Kisin is considered one of the best pianist in the world; he is characterized by a virtuous playing style and an individual capability to master intricate technical traps with simplicity.

 Lang Lang (China, 1982)

-He is another one of the best pianists of our times, with world fame, and the recognition of his colleagues, conductors and composers.
-Lang Lang is one of the most acclaimed chinese pianist and musicians by the public and one of the new faces of the classical repertoire.
+He is another one that is considered one of the best piano players in the world today, and with the recognition of his colleagues, conductors and composers.
+Lang Lang is one of the most acclaimed Chinese pianist and musicians by the public and one of the new faces of the classical repertoire.

 Vicente Scaramuzza (1885-1968)

 The great merit of Scaramuzza -more than his recognition as a pianist- was that he intellectualized the piano technique, based on anatomical and physiological bases, the playing of the piano.

 It is incredible how he used realistic images such as not pushing the key with the arm but taking it with a grasping movement, always utilising the principle lever and many etc.

 He taught some of the greatest pianists that we appreciated in this list, such as Martha Argerich or Bruno Gelber.